 For more on post-war-retro mid-century architecture, interiors, kitchens, and baths go to Post-war Housing Styles Cape Cod, Colonial, and Ranch.

 The toughest part of reproducing an Arts & Crafts kitchen is the appliances.
 Electric appliances from the period are available here and there, and many in working order.
 But, as a rule, they just don't work as well as modern electric appliances and are not suited to modern kitchens for safety as well as practical reasons.

 Nor are they very efficient.
-In fact, a small five cubic foot GE Monitor refrigerator is so inefficient that it takes more electricity to operate than a modern 36" side-by-side refrigerator with four times the capacity (and an ice maker).
+A small five cubic foot GE Monitor refrigerator is so inefficient that it takes more electricity to operate than a modern 36" side-by-side refrigerator with four times the capacity (and an ice maker).

 Since, in the end, a kitchen is a workroom where the tasks of preparing and serving food are done, we don't want any notions of rigid authenticity to interfere with the process.

-So, how to incorporate modern appliances into an Arts & Crafts kitchen without destroying the magic of an historic look and feel.
+So, how to incorporate modern appliances into an Arts & Crafts kitchen without destroying the magic of a vintage look and feel.
 There are ways, which boil down to four basic approaches.

 Original Period Appliances

 The first is using an actual period appliance.